 They have an angle.

-As I’ve said, the best SME blogs aren’t simple sales pitches, they’re opinion pieces.
+As We’ve said, the best SME blogs aren’t simple sales pitches, they’re opinion pieces.
 And the really good opinion pieces are the ones that have an interesting angle.
 For example, one blog that sticks out for me used a simple, fun and relatable metaphor to explain a complex technology.
-The writer could’ve explained it in another, less imaginative way, and that would’ve been fine — but I probably wouldn’t remember it today.
+The writer could’ve explained it in another, less imaginative way, and that would’ve been fine — but we probably wouldn’t remember it today.

 They edit themselves.

-What I mean by ‘editing themselves’, is that the really great SME blogs read as if the writer has thought about how they’re framing their thoughts.
-Many blogs I read are pretty much a stream of consciousness.
+What we mean by ‘editing themselves’, is that the really great SME blogs read as if the writer has thought about how they’re framing their thoughts.
+Many blogs we read are pretty much a stream of consciousness.
 That’s fine, and there’s usually a good story in there somewhere.
 But occasionally the writer has got so caught up in saying what they want to say, that they’ve forgotten how to make any sense.
 Of course not every SME has time to plan the structure of their blog, but a quick read of the first draft is an effective way to make sure the message is coming through, loud and clear.

 If you’d like a hand with your SME blog posts, or would like to find out other ways we can produce expert content for you, just get in touch.